jdreaver/quantities/README.md

 * Handle temperature units.
 Simple temperature conversions are easy (celsius to farenheit), but compound units with temperatures are tougher.
-* Don't require Double for Quantity.
-Use any numeric magnitude.
-  - Might need typeclass for multiplication/exponentiation by a scalar (double)
 * Add ability to define units out of order; base quantity does not already have to be defined, as long as it is defined in the file.
 * Allow plural form of units.
 Try to find plural only if no other units can be